1n1/op/README.md

 ## Examples

-You can browse (https://inigo.me/git/op-examples.git)[the op examples] to get a feeling on howto use this tool.
+You can browse [the op-examples](https://github/1n1/op-examples) to get a feeling on howto use this tool.

 You can take a look for example ops, and example requests there, and of course,